jhu-dvrk/dvrk-ros/dvrk_robot/video.md

 library supports a few frame grabbers including the Hauppage one.
 The gstreamer developement library can be installed using `apt-get install`.
 Make sure you install gstreamer 1.0, not 0.1.

+**Important note:** `gscam` binaries provided with ROS kinetic use gstreamer 0.1 so you should **not** install these using `apt`.
+Instead, download the source from github and compile in your catkin workspace.
+See https://github.com/ros-drivers/gscam.
+As of March 2018, the readme on gscam/github are a bit confusing since they still indicate that gstreamer 1.x support is experimental but they provide instructions to compile with gstreamer 1.x.
+So, make sure you compile for 1.x version.

 ### ROS Ubuntu packages

 Use `apt install` to install gscam!
 The package name should be `ros-<distro>-gscam`.
 It will install all the required dependencies for you.